On the derived functors of destabilization at odd primes: Introduction

 \section{Introduction}

 The destabilization functor $\destab$ from the category $\amod$ of modules over the mod $p$ Steenrod algebra $\cala$ to the category $\unst$ of unstable modules is the left adjoint to the inclusion $\unst \hookrightarrow \amod$; it is right exact and has non-trivial left derived functors $\destab_s: \amod \rightarrow \unst$.
-These derived functors are of considerable interest in homotopy theory: for example Lannes and Zarati \cite{lannes_zarati_deriv_destab,zarati_these} used them to prove a weak version of the Segal conjecture; they have recently been used by Hai, Nam and Schwartz \cite{hai_nam_schwartz} ($p=2$) and Hai \cite{hai_these} (for $p$ odd) to prove a generalization of the weak Segal conjecture.
-The current research was motivated in part by the need to gain a better understanding of the action of Lannes' $T$-functor on the derived functors of destabilization at odd primes; this will be treated in future work.
+These derived functors are of considerable interest in homotopy theory: for example Lannes and Zarati \cite{lannes_zarati_deriv_destab,zarati_these} used them to prove a weak version of the Segal conjecture; they have recently been used by Hai, Schwartz and Nam \cite{hai_nam_schwartz} ($p=2$) and Hai \cite{hai_BSMF} (for $p$ odd) to prove a generalization of the weak Segal conjecture.
+This project was motivated in part by the need to gain a better understanding of the action of Lannes' $T$-functor on the derived functors of destabilization at odd primes.

 At the prime two, Singer constructed functorial chain complexes with homology calculating the derived functors of iterated loop functors \cite{singer_loops_II}; these can be used to construct chain complexes for calculating the functors $\destab_s$ (cf. Goerss \cite{goerss}, who works with homology).
 Lannes and Zarati \cite{lannes_zarati_deriv_destab} gave an independent approach at the prime two, calculating the derived functors $\destab_s (\Sigma^{-t}M)$ where $M$ is an unstable module and $t \leq s$.